lilgast8/Startiflette/README.md

 ## Routes

-* `error-404` & `home` have to be defined.
-They are the default routes that every project must have.
+* `home` have to be defined.
+It's the default route that every project must have.
 * Each route is defined by a key which is the page id.
 The object can contain the following parameters:
 	* `url-page`: @type {object} List of the page urls for each languages.
 	* `js`: @type {string} Optional option, can be used to override the JS view id.